Do you enjoy the look of crochet bobble stitches? Here is a roundup of crochet patterns that all use the bobble stitch.

 This cardigan can be made in sizes xs-5x and is an intermediate level.
 This uses 3 strands of a DK weight yarn held together.

 A nice pocket shawl design that uses worsted weight yarn.
 This shawl is worked all in 1 piece.
 The bobble stitches are featured in the edge under the pockets.
 This is a paid pattern.

 This is a paid pattern but has such nice texture!
 Use a worsted weight yarn to create this amazing crochet hat.
 There is a lot of texture besides just the bobble stitches.

-This fun design uses a worsted weight yarn.
+This fun design uses a worsted weight yarn and alternates rounds of the bobble stitch.
 You will also need a metal ring.
 This pattern includes a nice photo tutorial.

 What is cuter than some bobble stitches on a baby hat!?
 This baby hat pattern uses a DK weight yarn.
 It has UK and US instructions.

 This cowl is a free pattern that uses a DK weight yarn.
 A great 1 skein project that uses bobble stitches in the edging.

 This nice wall hanging uses the bobble stitches to create a nice eye catching texture.
 This would look great in any room.
 It is a paid pattern.